 Insulate and install HVAC: Walls, ceilings and the concrete floors may need insulation to make the space comfortable–and easier on the utilities.
 This could require raising the garage floor and insulating above the slab, for example.
-The space will likely need heat and A/C, which should connect to the house’s system for greater control.
+Space will likely need heat and A/C, which should connect to the house’s system for greater control.

 Lay plumbing: Putting in a kitchen, lavatory or bar?
 You’ll need efficient plumbing installed and properly connected.